Customers Seek Organic Dairy Products

 Organic Dairy in Demand

-Dairy, the second largest U.S. sector in the organic category, saw a swing in the marketplace from the shortages of organic milk recorded in 2014 and 2015 to a surplus of milk in 2016, according to a 2017 report from the Organic Trade Association (OTA).
-The $6.4 billion organic dairy category did see growth of 6.2%, yet 2016 was a softer year for most producers.
+Dairy, the second-largest U.S. sector in the organic category, saw a swing in the marketplace from the shortages of organic milk recorded in 2014 and 2015 to a surplus of milk in 2016, according to a 2017 report from the Organic Trade Association (OTA).
+The $6.4 billion organic dairy category did see the growth of 6.2%, yet 2016 was a softer year for most producers.

 The oversupply left some farmers without a market partner, but it did provide some margin of relief in categories such as ice cream, and the opportunity for new product development in categories such as coffee creamers, butter, yogurt and cheese, said OTA’s report.
 These latter categories had previously been limited in growth in recent years, with product lines even put on hold due to a lack of surplus organic dairy.
 Organic whole milk and 2% were in higher demand than 1% and skim milk in 2016, as consumers learn through research and media that healthy fats, such as those found in dairy, are beneficial.